Conflict Dynamics International develops and implements innovative

 Gerard is a graduate and Foundation Scholar of Trinity College Dublin and a graduate of MIT.
 He holds degrees in political science, mechanical engineering, naval architecture, and mathematics from these institutions and also holds a professional qualification in nursing.

-Kirsti Samuels, Senior Advisor, Governance and Peacebuilding
+Kirsti Samuels, Senior Advisor, Peacebuilding

 Dr Kirsti Samuels is an attorney practitioner with over 14 years experience in constitution building, governance, mediation support conflict contexts.
 She began working with Conflict Dynamics in 2010 and is currently the Senior Advisor for the Governance and Peacebuilding Program.
 Kirsti has specialized in countries in conflict, including working in Somalia, East Timor, Ecuador, Afghanistan, Haiti, Iraq and Sudan.